Golden Hill Paugussett Indian Nation: Leadership

 On May 1, 1991, due to advancing age, Chief Big Eagle named his son, Aurelius H. Piper, Jr. (1945–2021), as Hereditary Chief of the Golden Hill Tribe.
 Known as Chief Quiet Hawk, Piper was an ex-Marine and former social worker who was then serving as executive director of American Indians for Development, Inc. Immediately upon assuming leadership he launched the Golden Hill Indian Development Corporation, with the purpose of economic development of the reservation properties for the benefit of the tribal membership.

 In September, 1992, Quiet Hawk filed a lawsuit to reclaim lands taken from the tribe in violation of the federal Nonintercourse Act.
 The tribe at first sought to reclaim the 12-acre Nimrod Lot and the 8-acre Rocky Hill Lot in the city of Bridgeport, both sold off by the State of Connecticut in 1802 without the stipulated approval of both houses of Congress.
 In November, 1992, he advanced the claim to include the 19 3/4-acre Turkey Meadows Reservation in Trumbull.
 Concurrently, the tribe sued for the remainder of the 80-acre Golden Hill Reservation in Bridgeport.
 Within a few short weeks historic reservation lands in the towns of Milford, Orange, Woodbridge, Stratford, and Shelton were added; intent was made known to press claims in 24 state municipalities, comprising $44 billion worth of property and 640,000 defendants.

 An overriding priority of Chief Quiet Hawk's administration was the quest for federal recognition.
 A grant for this purpose was obtained from the Department of Housing and Urban Development in 1992.
 Another priority was to utilize modern technology to facilitate interaction among tribal members and to strengthen community bonds and spiritual focus.

 Chief Quiet Hawk died at age 76 on April 26, 2021.
-A vote of the tribal membership affirmed his succession by his brother Aurelius H. Piper III, oldest surviving son of Chief Big Eagle, on November 14, 2021.
-Aurelius is known as Chief Bear Eagle.
+A vote of the tribal membership affirmed his succession by his brother Aureliuse H. Piper III, oldest surviving son of Chief Big Eagle, on November 14, 2021.
+Aureliuse is known as Chief Bear Eagle.
+He resides on the Colchester reservation.